 What does this mean for manufacturers?
 Well, you need to increase your digital presence if you want to create product traction, generate leads, and get specified.

 Find out how the BIMobject marketplace helps manufacturers reach architects online.

 Digital tools are becoming the new norm in construction

-Since the advent of the pandemic, the world has seen an unprecedented breakthrough in the adoption of digitisation tools.
-Over the course of a day, companies all over the world were forced to switch face-to-face activities for virtual counterparts.
+Since the advent of the pandemic, the world has seen an unprecedented breakthrough in the adoption of digitization tools.
+Over the course of a day, companies all over the world were forced to switch from face-to-face activities to virtual counterparts.